edisonchan2013928/KARL-Fast-Kernel-Aggregation-Queries/README.md

 # KARL-Fast-Kernel-Aggregation-Queries
 Before you run or read our codes, please make sure you understand the concept of our paper and also read the supplementary notes (KARL_supplementary.pdf) in this github.

 Please note that the folder "Publish_codes.zip" is not the library but it is only used for testing in our publication.
-We will develop/ integrate the codes to one unified library (similar with LibSVM).
-In this library, we hope to support more machine learning models/ kernel functions.
+The folder "KARL_library.zip" is the library (version 0) which integrates the prediction phase of all different models.
+In the future, we hope to support more machine learning models/ kernel functions.
 Moreover, we also hope to support more interesting applications using kernel functions.

 In our Publish_codes.zip, there are three folders which are: